someguy171/welcome/guide.md

 ## 144Hz monitor?

-A 144Hz monitor will refresh 144 times every second, allowing for smoother visuals.
+A **144Hz monitor** will refresh 144 times every second, allowing for smoother visuals.
 Although HDMI 1.4 can support 144Hz, it will often cap at 120Hz.
-To take advantage of your monitor fully, use DisplayPort.
+To take advantage of your monitor fully, use **DisplayPort**.

-Go to Settings, System, Display, and select `Advanced display settings`.
+Go to **Settings**, System, Display, and select `Advanced display settings`.
 Choose your main display (the 144Hz monitor), and make sure, next to `Refresh rate (Hz)`, it says `144Hz`.

 If it doesn't say this, select `Display adaptor properties for Display 1`.